xiaoyifang/goldendict-ng/website/docs/manage_groups.md

-Here you can create and edit dictionary groups.
-To add dictionary into group just drag it into groups window, to remove it drag it back to dictionaries list.
-Also you can press "Auto groups button" to automatically create groups for all presented in dictionaries list language directions.
-Via context menu of such automatically created groups you can execute additional dictionaries grouping by source or target language and combine dictionaries in more large groups.
+At `Edit` -> `Dictioanries` -> `Groups`, you can create and edit dictionary groups.

+To add a dictionary into a group, just drag it from the dictionary list into the group window on the right.
+To remove a dict, just drag it back to the dictionary list.
+Hold `Shift` to select a range of dictionaries or hold `Ctrl` to select multiple dictionaries.

+Additionally, multiple strategies of automatic grouping are provided:

+* based on the language info embedded within dictionary files
+* based on the folder structure
+* based on customizable metadata files

-## Group by dictionary language
+## Auto groups by dictionary language

-When group by dictionary language,the language is taken from dictionary's built-in metadata which has been embed when creating dictionary.
+When group by dictionary language, the language is taken from dictionary's built-in metadata which has been embed when creating dictionary.

-If the language is not present in the dictionary,  it will try to detect the language from dictionary file name.
+If the language is not present in the dictionary, it will try to detect the language from the dictionary file name.

 Then use the founded language to create dictionary groups.

+Groups created in this method also include a context menu when rich click the group name, in which you can do additional dictionaries grouping by source or target language and combine dictionaries in more large groups.

 ## Auto groups by folders

-Click the "Auto groups by folders" will group your dicts based on folder structure.
+Click the "Group by folders" will group your dicts based on folder structure.

-Two dictionaries will be in the same group if their container folder's direct parent are the same.
+Two dictionaries will be in the same group if their container folder's direct parent is the same.

 ![Auto Group By Folder](img/autoGroupByFolder.svg)